swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 ## Introduction

 This proposal adds generics to protocols and generic types which can be partially constrained.
-It can replace `where` clauses in many cases and it also allows you to use protocols with associated types as abstract types.
-Therefore replacing `AnyXXX` types as return types which are only generic wrappers.
+It can replace `where`-clauses in many cases and it also allows you to use protocols with associated types as abstract types.
+Therefore they can replace `AnyXXX` types as return types which are only generic wrappers.

 Swift-evolution thread: [link to the discussion thread for that proposal](https://lists.swift.org/pipermail/swift-evolution)